andrewacashner/hearingfaithms/chapters/chapter-3.md

 passed on their learning in the same way once they became the *maestros*.
 The links between these men and their elders began in boyhood: Padilla, for one, fulfilled a common requirement of housing and educating his choirboys in his own home.
-(More research is needed into likely high prevalence and impact of sexual abuse in this environment.)
+^[More research is needed into likely high prevalence and impact of sexual abuse in this environment.]
 Chapelmasters were linked to their predecessors by a common practice of assisting the incumbent in his final years, before succeeding to the position.
 Parallel lines of succession with such interim assistantships in Puebla and